ig3/srf/README.md

  * Add link to config page to the admin page

 ### 4.1.1 - 20230417
- * Review calculation of percent correct: upper bound to config.maxInterval
+ * Review calculation of percent correct: upper bound to config.stage3MaxInterval
  * Fix fixRevlogInterval to get card interval from card.lastinterval (the unadjusted interval) rather than card.interval (the adjusted interval).
  * Add a plot of unadjusted interval to Cards per interval.